UPDATED: APRIL 27, 2023 | 2 MIN READ

 What happens when you first make an auto insurance claim?

 The insurance adjuster will start trying to settle your claim quickly.

 After dealing with an accident and potential injuries, you must receive the financial compensation you deserve.
 Remember, you’re paying for auto insurance every month.

-That’s why it’s important to file your auto insurance claims directly and handle the claims adjuster properly.
+That’s why filing your auto insurance claims directly and handling the claims adjuster properly is important.
 Get multiple auto insurance quotes today to find out how you can save money and get great coverage.